grafana/pyroscope/examples/language-sdk-instrumentation/java/rideshare/README.md

 ![2_java_second_slide-02-01](https://user-images.githubusercontent.com/23323466/173831827-085b9fe5-0538-4ea4-8da7-777b71359bf9.png)

 ## Comparing Two Tag Sets with FlameQL
-Using Pyroscope's "comparison view" we can actually select two different sets of tags using Pyroscope's prometheus-inspired query language [FlameQL](https://pyroscope.io/docs/flameql/) to compare the resulting flamegraphs.
+Using Pyroscope's "comparison view" we can actually select two different sets of tags using Pyroscope's prometheus-inspired query language [FlameQL](https://pyroscope.io/docs/flameql/) to compare the resulting flame graphs.
 The pink section on the left timeline contains all data where to region is **not equal to** eu-north
 ```
 REGION != "eu-north"
 ```